 Diabetic foot is one of the most challenging and complex conditions in modern medicine.
 Effective healing of a diabetic wound requires the precise synchronization of more than 30 physiological and clinical processes - much like a philharmonic orchestra working in perfect harmony.

 In response to the significant clinical challenges and the lack of comprehensive treatment solutions, TriO was founded.
 The company has developed a novel, integrated device designed to address the multiple therapeutic actions required for diabetic foot treatment simultaneously.
 The device is designed for ease of use and can be operated in hospitals or clinics at the optimal time to support the healing process.
-The next generation of the device is intended to support operation by family members.

 When implemented as part of a treatment protocol for diabetic foot ulcer (DFU) patients, the solution has the potential to significantly improve patient outcomes, reduce the risk of amputation, and support quality of life for people living with diabetes worldwide.
-The next generation of the device is designed to incorporate built-in AI-based control to further enhance treatment precision and usability.

 Our Vision